sinajahan/drafts/gui-patterns.md

 It is a design pattern that allows behaviour to be added to an individual object.

-In our view object example we are initializating a new class and having methods implement view logic.
+In our view object example we are initializing a new class and having methods implement view logic.
 In decorator pattern for view templates we are wrapping the active record model class and decorating it with new behaviour.